 Individuals who wish to serve on the Governor's Commission on Senior Services must submit an interest form to the Governor.
 Potential members are screened to ensure that they meet the criteria.
 The Governor's office will consult with interested parties before making a decision and may request that the Oregon State Police review a person's background before making an appointment.

 Visit the Governor's website to download the interest form.

-Commission members are expected to serve on two committees.
-There may also be work done between meetings, either by conference call or by individual research.
+Commission members are expected to serve on the Commission's work groups and may be asked to represent the Commission at outside meetings.
+There may also be work done between meetings, either by conference call or through individual research.
 Sometimes the Chair "mandates" that Commission members attend critical hearings and meetings in other parts of the state.
 Commission members also serve as liaisons to other organizations such as local and state advisory councils.